Geometric Phases and Holonomy in Structured Optical Fields: The usual geometric phase of vortex beams via the Hermite--Gaussian sphere

 For the case of two operators, the geometry is just the same as in the simplest case.
 However, one should keep in mind that each point on the operator 2-sphere would correspond to some state of the beam~\eqref{eq:lg_phas}, which we want to be a point in the total space, so the fiber coordinate corresponds to the phase of the beam.
 From the~\eqref{eq:lg_phas}, the common phase turns out to be a phase $(\nu_+-\nu_-)\alpha= l \alpha$, where $\alpha$ corresponds to the ``phase'' of the operators $\Phi$.

-Thus, points of a fibre whose phases $\alpha$ differ by $2\pi/l$ should be considered equivalent, and giving rise to an orbifold (lens space $L_{l, 1}$)~\cite{Albers2023-ASymplecticDynamics, BibEntry2024Nov}, which also corresponds to the monopole of charge $l$~\cite{Bruzzo2023-D3-branesupergravity}. {The connection form has a similar form, but with multiplier $g=l/2$ in \eqref{eq:connec}.} Polarisation is considered independently, and modified, as before, via the waveplate.
-The final geometric phase, and order of the Lens space will be characterised in this case with the total angular momentum projection $m=l+1$.
+Thus, points of a fibre whose phases $\alpha$ differ by $2\pi/\ell$ should be considered equivalent, and giving rise to an orbifold (lens space $L_{\ell, 1}$)~\cite{Albers2023-ASymplecticDynamics, BibEntry2024Nov}, which also corresponds to the monopole of charge $\ell$~\cite{Bruzzo2023-D3-branesupergravity}. {The connection form has a similar form, but with multiplier $g=\ell/2$ in \eqref{eq:connec}.} Polarization is considered independently, and modified, as before, via the waveplate.
+If polarization follows the same rotation path, the total phase may be expressed in terms of the TAM projection $m=\ell+\sigma$.

+{For higher-order modes, which consist of, \textit{e.g.}, three basis states, an octant representation of the base space may be useful~\cite{Cisowski2026Feb}.
+In this case, the particular geometry of the whole bundle remains an open question.}